Wild Wild Space

 Wild Wild Space is a 2024 American documentary film, directed by Ross Kauffman.
-Inspired by the book When Heavens Went on Sale by Ashlee Vance, it follows the quests of three rocket and satellite companies Astra Space, Rocket Lab, and Planet Labs.
+Inspired by the book When the Heavens Went on Sale by Ashlee Vance, it follows the quests of three rocket and satellite companies Astra Space, Rocket Lab, and Planet Labs.

 It had its world premiere at DC/DOX Film Festival on June 14, 2024, and was released on July 17, 2024, by HBO.

 Premise

 Explores the quests of the rocket and satellite companies Astra Space, Rocket Lab, and Planet Labs.

 Production

 After reading the book When Heavens Went on Sale by Ashlee Vance and enjoying its tone, Ross Kauffman wanted to make a documentary.
 Adam McKay serves as a producer under his Hyperobject Industries banner.

 Release

 It had its world premiere at DC/DOX Film Festival on June 14, 2024.
 It was released on July 17, 2024.

 Reception

 Richard Roeper of Chicago Sun-Times gave the film three out of four stars, writing: "At times it’s a bit murky in presentation and we get bogged down in all the geek talk, but on balance, this is a timely and informative work."